Cambridge Chronicle: 1846 to 1896

 Cambridge developed a vibrant newspaper industry.
 The Cambridge Press was founded by James Cox in 1866.
 Its city editor, James W. Bean, became co-owner of the Chronicle in 1891.
 He set out on this venture with C. Burnside Seagrave, who had been with The Cambridge Tribune.
 The Cambridge Tribune from 1878 to 1966 was a competitor.
 It had been founded by D. Gilbert Dexter, who had worked for the Boston Journal as the Cambridge correspondent.
 The Cambridge News was founded by Daniel A. Buckley in 1879, who used it as a medium to promote his personal views.
 Since 1873, Cambridge's only daily newspaper has been The Harvard Crimson.

 Editors

 The first publisher, Reid, died on January 4, 1847, and John Ford took over his role.
 Charles Burnside Seagrave served as editor and publisher for over 40 years, up to his retirement in 1935.
 Another influential editor of the paper was Eliot Spalding.
 He joined the Chronicle in 1926, and in 1939 became its editor, a role he held until 1971.

-Corporate ownership
+Ownership changes

 The Dole family acquired the Cambridge Chronicle in the 1930s.
 They merged it with its rival paper, the Cambridge Sun, in 1935.
 The family sold the newspapers to Fidelity Investments in 1991.
 It was integrated into the Community Newspaper Company, another subsidiary of Fidelity Investment, in 1996.